Carmen Silvera: Personal life and death

 Silvera was enthusiastic about horse racing after her grandfather took her to a race at Warwick.
 She won a bet on Light of Love at the race, which came in at 7/1.

 In Coventry in 1949, Silvera married John Cunliffe, an actor she had met at repertory theatre in Tonbridge, Kent in 1941.
 She divorced following a miscarriage and never remarried.
 A heavy smoker, she died of lung cancer on 3 August 2002, aged 80, at the Denville Hall retirement home for actors.

 Family

-Her Jamaican-born father, Roland Silvera (1895–1986), was a well-known flat-green bowls player and a member of Stoke Bowling Club, Coventry.
+Silvera's Jamaican-born father, Roland Silvera (1895–1986), was a well-known flat-green bowls player and a member of Stoke Bowling Club, Coventry.
 After emigrating to Canada in 1910 and becoming a ship hand, Roland fought for the Canadian Expeditionary Force in World War I.

 Roland married Dorothy White in Warwick in 1918 and returned to Canada, where Carmen and her brother Roger were born.
 They emigrated back to Warwickshire in 1924.
 Roland served as President of Warwickshire County Bowls Association in 1970, in which year the County side achieved their one and only success in the English Bowling Association Middleton Cup competition, beating Middlesex in the final.
 Coventry & District Bowls Association runs an annual competition for the Silvera Shield.